grafana/loki/fluentd/fluent-plugin-grafana-loki/README.md

 </match>
 ```

+### Using multiple buffer flush threads

+Similarly, when using `flush_thread_count` > 1 in the [`buffer`](https://docs.fluentd.org/configuration/buffer-section#flushing-parameters)
+section, a thread identifier must be added as a label to ensure that log chunks flushed in parallel to loki by fluentd always have increasing
+times for their unique label sets.

+This plugin automatically adds a `fluentd_thread` label with the name of the buffer flush thread when `flush_thread_count` > 1.

 ## Docker Image

 There is a Docker image `grafana/fluent-plugin-grafana-loki:master` which contains default configuration files to git log information